glauth/glauth.github.io/spacebook/content/pages/databases.md

 |userid|internal user id number, used by glauth|
 |action|string representing an allowed action, e.g. "search"|
 |object|string representing scope of allowed action, e.g. "ou=superheros,dc=glauth,dc=com"|

+### Discussion: database schema

+While GLAuth is not meant to support millions of user accounts, some decent performance is still expected!
+In fact, when searching through records using a database query, we should see a performance of O(log n) as opposed to, when searching through a flat config, O(n).

+While it would be friendlier to offer related attributes in `join`ed tables, we may end up re-creating a "browse" scenario unintentionally.

+For instance, when retrieving custom attributes, we could go through an attribute table: `custattr[userid, attribute, value#n]`

+However, this means that a `join` statement between the account table and the custom attribute table would yield the cartesian product of each account x attributes; we would need to iterate through the results and collate them.

+Alternatively, in Postgres and MySQL, we could rely on the database engine's built-in support for `crosstab` which pivots the second table's results into corresponding columns.
+This would not be supported in SQLite and would also mean building pretty nasty execution plans.

+**So, what's the decision?**

+In GLAuth 2.x, when including information that does not benefit from being normalized (e.g. custom attributes) we are following the "nosql" trend (irony!) of storing this data in a JSON structure.